Skip to main content

 ● Internal and external network access (i.e., Internet and intranet) 10

-● Output impacts outside organizations in general business operations or public reporting (e.g., public facing websites or chatbots), but not for critical processes or decisions 25
+● Output impacts outside organizations in general business operations or public reporting (e.g., public-facing websites or chatbots), but not critical processes or decisions 25

 ● Standard system account(s) (roles limited by the business function) 10